-Spare a day to explore the fascinating lava rock sites on the East Coast of the Big Island.
-All 3 are located one next to the other and makes it a nice and chilled day out.
+Anyone visiting The Big Island should consider exploring the fascinating lava rock sites on the east coast of the biggest island in Hawaii.
+All three sites are located one next to the other and make it a nice and chilled day out.

 The Isaac’s Beach Park located approx 7 miles from Pahoa is great for camping and surfing along Pohoiki Bay.
 You can try snorkelling here too, but the conditions aren’t that great most of the time, which is a real shame.

 The MacKenzie State Recreational Park is a great place to watch the rough waves breaking into the lava cliffs and explore the crazy landscape created by the lava.